5G Technology

 Little is yet known

-This video gives a simplified overview of 1G-4G.
+This video provides a simplified overview of 1G-4G.

 Cellphone shop in Tanzania.
 5G technology requires access to 5G-compatible smartphones and devices.
 Photo credit: Riaz Jahanpour for USAID Tanzania / Digital Development Communications.